sfc-gh-vtimofeenko/spcs-shell-jwt/README.md

 shell script that implements [Snowpark Container Services programmatic access][doc].

-It is useful on its own in environments where python or the cryptography/pyJWT dependencies are not available.
+The script is useful in environments where python or the cryptography/pyJWT dependencies are not available or to iterate through the mechanism step by step.

 # Usage